drewbarontini/documents/bash-project-setup.md

 Bash Project Setup
 ==================

-Have you ever needed to run some command when `cd`-ing into a particular project?
+Have you ever needed to run some command, or commands, when `cd`-ing into a particular project?
 Well, there's a way to do this in Bash by hooking into the `PROMPT_COMMAND` variable.

 1. PROMPT_COMMAND
 -----------------